 The Company has arranged in-house seminars for directors to keep them abreast of the affairs relating to the Company.
 The directors are also encouraged to attend relevant external professional programs at the Company's expense to keep abreast of issues facing the changing business environment within which the Group operates.

-During the year, the Company arranged experts briefing and in-house seminar for directors on topics relating to New US Administration, Artificial Intelligence, Super-Computing and DCG technologies.
+During the year, the Company arranged experts briefing and in-house seminar for directors on topics relating to Blockchain, China and US Relations and SAS -Business Intelligence.